The Process

 What is the typical timeline for a full custom home?

-12 to 18 months total, depending on the scope.
-The Review provides tahe earliest and most reliable schedule for your specific scope.
+12 to 18 months total depending on scope, permitting jurisdiction, and contractor availability.
+The MVA gives you the earliest and most reliable schedule estimate for your specific project.

 Do you stay involved during construction?